laccore/feldman/doc/manual.markdown

 Click the "..." buttons to select section summary and sparse splice files as input.
 Alternately, files can be dragged and dropped into the interface.

-Manual Correlation: Optional.
+**Manual Correlation:** Optional.
 By default, Feldman sets the affine offset of an off-splice core to the affine offset of the nearest on-splice core in the same hole.
 Default affine offsets can be overriden by providing a manual correlation.
 Manual Correlation Tie Tables or Manual Offset Tables are accepted as valid Manual Correlation input.

-Use Scaled Depths: if checked, the section summary's scaled depths will be used to map section depth to total depth.
+**Use Scaled Depths:** if checked, the section summary's scaled depths will be used to map section depth to total depth.
 Unscaled depths are the default.

-Lazy Append: if checked, for an APPEND operation, the affine shift of the previous core in the splice will be used for the current core, even if they're from different holes.
+**Lazy Append:** if checked, for an APPEND operation, the affine shift of the previous core in the splice will be used for the current core, even if they're from different holes.
 By default, the gap between the previous core's bottom and the current core's top will be computed in scaled depth and used for the current core's affine shift.

+**Set Start Splice Depth:** if checked, the splice will start at the specified depth (in meters) instead of the default Section Summary-derived depth of the first splice interval's top offset.
+This is achieved by affine shifting the interval's core to align its top offset with the specified start depth.

 Once input data and options are selected, click Convert.
 Major steps of the conversion process will be noted in the Log window.
 If the "Include Debugging Information" checkbox is checked, a far more